apostrophecms/apostrophe-link-widgets/README.md

 A link widget for [ApostropheCMS](http://apostrophecms.org/).

-`apostrophe-link-widgets` provides schema and a view for links.
+`apostrophe-link-widgets` provides a simple way for users to create a link, giving them the option to choose a page or enter a URL manually.

 ## Installation